htomeload/libraryICT-UP/README.md

-This is source code of final project, write by student of University of Phayao, Phayao, Thailan.
+This is source code of final project, coding by student of University of Phayao, Phayao, Thailand.

 ## What this project is about